AE-Pox Vac (Canada)This page contains information on AE-Pox Vac for veterinary use.

 3. Pour approximately one-half the diluent into the vaccine vial.
 Replace stopper and shake gently until contents are dissolved.

 4. Pour all the reconstituted vaccine back into the remaining diluent bottle.
 Replace diluent stopper and gently mix.
-The vaccine is then ready for use.
+The vaccine is then ready to use.

 1. Hold bird, spreading the underside of the wing upwards.